MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/storage-repair-speed.md

 ---
-title: Adjustable storage repair speed in Azure Stack HCI and Windows Server clusters
+title: Adjust storage repair speed in Azure Stack HCI and Windows Server clusters
-description: How to adjust storage repair speed in Azure Stack HCI and Windows Server clusters by using Windows Admin Center or PowerShell.
+description: How to adjust storage repair speed in Azure Stack HCI and Windows Server clusters by using Windows Admin Center or PowerShell. ms.topic: how-to
-author: TinaWu-Msft
+author: dansisson
+ms.author: v-dansisson
-ms.author: tinawu
+ms.reviewer: tinawu
-ms.topic: how-to
-ms.service: azure-stack
-ms.subservice: azure-stack-hci
-ms.date: 06/08/2021
+ms.date: 02/28/2023
 ---

 # Adjustable storage repair speed in Azure Stack HCI and Windows Server

 > Applies to: Azure Stack HCI, version 21H2; Windows Server 2022

-User adjustable storage repair speed offers more control over the data resync process by allocating resources to either repair data copies (resiliency) or run active workloads (performance).
+User-adjustable storage repair speed offers more control over the data resync process by allocating resources to either repair data copies (resiliency) or run active workloads (performance).
 This helps improve availability and allows you to service your clusters more flexibly and efficiently.

 ## Storage repair speed settings